Amutha37/fullstackopen/part6/redux-anecdotes/README.md

  </summary>

-Move rendering of the anecdote list and logic and voting count logic to one component.Component called `AnecdoteList.js`
+Implementing filtering of the acnecdotes list.

+Create Filter component and `combineReducer function`.

 </details>